 It doesn’t differentiate between what’s real and what’s imagined.
 What you imagine or visualize elicits the same emotional response and activates the same neural networks as the real life event.

 How powerful is that?
 Think of the limitless possibilities.

 You, too, can achieve clarity for your entrepreneurial goals (and any goal) through visualization.
-Clarity isn’t about knowing everything about a situation before taking action.
+Clarity isn’t about knowing everything about a situation before acting.
 Clarity is knowing exactly what you want and the time frame for achieving it.

 How to gain in clarity for your entrepreneurial goals using positive visualization –

 Did you know that some people don’t see images when they visualize?
 (Are you one of them?)
 I’ve worked with clients who believed they couldn’t visualize.
 But, when I ask them to remember something they’ve experienced, such as how they got to my office, a light bulb goes off.
 Through this simple exercise, they realized that visualization isn’t just about seeing images.

 You can visualize through, smelling, hearing, tasting or having a feeling sense.

 Try this: if I tell you to visualize walking along a beautiful beach in the tropics, do you see images in your mind?
 If you don’t see images you’re doing one or more of the following: